CANOPY BLOG

 Mitchell Park, Palo Alto - this Italian stone pine tree fell due to heavy rainstorms in January 2023.

 When it rains, it pours!
-As the rainstorms and heavy wind continue to bombard the Bay Area, it’s a good time to brush up on your emergency preparedness.
+After 2023 winter rainstorms and heavy wind devasted the Bay Area’s trees, Canopy is encouraging Midpeninsula residents to brush up on emergency preparedness while maintaining the health of their trees.
 Extreme weather, such as these recent storms, may only increase in the future due to climate change, and it’s important to protect our valuable urban trees.

 Before a storm: look for warning signs.